Haji Piyada Mosque: Description

 The building measures 20 by 20 m.
 The outside walls are of mud-brick construction.
 The interior is divided into nine bays, each originally covered by a dome.
 The columns and the arches that divide the bays are decorated in deeply carved stucco, depicting a wide variety of designs, stylistically comparable to Abbasid decoration in Mesopotamia.

 Pilgrims visit the tomb of saint, Haji Piyada, who was also buried there.

+Stucco Decorations

+The stucco decorations of the mosque constitute one of its most significant surviving elements, preserving deeply carved vegetal scrolls, vine-leaf motifs, and geometric interlaced pattern on the remaining columns and arches.
+This decoration is consistent with broader assessments of the site's early Islamic decorative language.
+According to Archnet, the program incorporates motifs associated with both early Abbasid and proto-Samanid artistic traditions.
+Comparative studies frequently relate the stucco at Haji Piyada to that of Abbasid Samarra, where similar abstracted vegetal and bevelled designs appear; Mobini's analysis underscores this parallel, citing a shared progression from realism to abstractionism.
+Boostani and colleagues further argue that the ornamentation represents a masterpiece of early Islamic architecture, reflecting patterns of artistic exchange across Central Asia in the eighth and ninth centuries.
+Conservation reports by the Aga Khan Development Network highlight the fragility of the surviving plasterwork and emphasize its importance as rare material evidence of early Islamic stucco production in Afghanistan.